skynetigor/angular-dynamic-form/libs/dynamic-form/README.md

 ## @skynet-ng/dynamic-form
-An extension for Angular Reactive forms for rendering forms dynamically.
+An extension for Angular Reactive forms to render forms dynamically.

 ## About
 Reactive forms compatible dynamic form called upon to facilitate work with form, render a form from a config (from JSON, from Back-end response, etc).